Lalise-e/Serialization/README.md

 ### ISerialization.SerializationType

-SerializationType just the type that this class will be used to (De)serialize.
+SerializationType just the type that this class will be used to (de)serialize.

 ### ISerialization.Serialize